 - In the Properties section of the panel, type in the Designator

 - Confirm that the Visibility control for the Comment field is set to visible.

 - Expand the Footprint section of the Properties panel and confirm that the footprint Model is set to

 RESC0805(2012)_N.
 You will see that there are 3 footprint models attached to this component, IPC Low Density (

 _M), IPC Medium Density (

 _L).
 The footprint selected here will be transferred to the PCB during design synchronization.

-- Leave all other fields at their default values and click OK to close the dialog, the resistor will be floating on the cursor.
+- Leave all other fields at their default values and click the Pause button ( ) to return to part placement, the resistor will be floating on the cursor.

 - Press the Spacebar to rotate the component in 90° increments, until it has the correct orientation.

 - Position the resistor above and to the left of the base of Q1 (refer to the schematic diagram shown earlier) and click the Left Mouse Button or press Enter to place the part.